Guide to Byron Bay

 Experience one of Byron's coolest hotels

 Elements of Byron is an award-winning resort that embodies the idea of barefoot luxury.
 It offers absolute beachfront, peaceful natural surrounds and a luxurious heated lagoon pool and spa.
 With only a 3.8% building footprint across 20 hectares (50 acres), guests can relax in the surrounding rainforest, complete with tranquil lake, tea tree creek and ponds.
 To get there just catch the world’s first solar train from Byron township along the three-kilometre (1.9-mile) coastal track.
-Another great option in town is The Byron at Byron Resort and Spa.
+Another great option in town is Crystalbrook Byron.
 Here you'll find impeccable service paired with refined luxury set in stunning natural surrounds.